SergioMEV/slurm-for-dummies/README.md

 ```
 $ systemctl status munge
 ```
 That's it!
-Now, you can go ahead and set up your worker nodes.
+Now, you can go ahead and Setup your worker nodes.
 Also, for convenience you can now save your `munge.key` located at `/etc/munge/' to an easily accessible location.
 You will need to copy that key over to the other nodes in the cluster when setting them up.
 We go over that in detail next.

 ### Worker nodes
 For each worker node we follow the same procedure.
 Similar to the controller node, you first install munge, like so: